Project-MAR/Embedded-Linux-Training/BragleboneBlack-X-tools.md

 make install
 ```

 Note: BeagleBone Black use 1-GHz Sitara™ ARM® Cortex®-A8 32-Bit
+config for arm-cortex_a8-linux-uclibcgnueabihf
 ```sh
 ./ct-ng list-samples
 ./ct-ng arm-cortex_a8-linux-gnueabi